shaahryarrazzak/Github.Api/README.md

 ## Simple Github Api

-Github REST API wrapper contains an end point to get the most popular assembly language repositories.
+Simple Github Api consumes the Github REST API implements and caches the most popular assembly language repositories.
 The data is periodically fetched from Github API using a backgound worker thread and placed in an in-memory cache.
 There are three main components of the program:

 1. An in-memory cache for storing some interesting facts about Github repositories.
 A thread safe global hash table is used for this purpose.